 All four ways have to do with what we would call an “entry point” – meaning, that is the place in the organization where agile has been introduced, understood and tested.
 It also means that the understanding of it will be different in each of the four ways simply because the people involved will all have differing charters, mission statements, objectives, goals, etc.

 Before we discuss these four ways let me also say that we should not get tripped up by the use of the word “Agile” in the context of discussing or describing an Agile Operating Model.
-An Agile Operating Model is more about agility, efficiency, effectiveness and all those buzzwords MORE than just about agile, or even Scrum.
+An agile model is more about agility, efficiency, effectiveness and all those buzzwords MORE than just about agile, or even Scrum.
 Dare I say it, Scrum is not the answer.
 It’s a strand, a spoke in a wheel that houses many spokes.
 A great and useful Agile Operating Model will represent thinking from the world of Lean, Design Thinking, Systems Thinking, value equations and formulas and even core Project Management and Business Analyst competencies.
 In other words and as has been repeated often, it’s your way of working as a company.

 The diagram below represents the four ways to an Agile Operating Model based on the organizational dimension it stems from.
 You’ll see that each way has differing motivators as expected.